ahgraber/homelab-gitops-k3s/cluster/apps/monitoring/kube-prometheus-stack/README.md

 Prometheus collects and stores _metrics_ as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

+## Installation notes

+`./prometheus-rules` will need to be disable on first install due to race condition.
+Once `prometheus-operator` is up and running, `./prometheus-rules` can be added back

 ## Included

 ### [Kube-State-Metrics](https://github.com/kubernetes/kube-state-metrics)